stolksdorf/vitreum/docs.md

 The `bulk` prop accepts an object, where fors each key-value pair vitreum will produce a `<meta>` tag with corresponding `name` and `content` props.

 The `title` prop will instead produce a `title` tag which it will inject into the head.
 If a `Meta` tag with a `title` prop is rendered onto an existing page, it will update the document's title dynamically.

+The `structuredData` prop will produce a script tag formatted as [Structured Data](https://developers.google.com/search/docs/guides/intro-structured-data).
+It will automatically add `"@context": "http://schema.org"` and will convert any `type` keys to `@type`.

 `vitreum/meta.js` provides a react component which will render into the head.
 When you use the vitreum `render` step, it will render the metatags into the `head` property.
 This means these tags will be scrapable by robots, even if you are using isomorphic rendering.